kdwykleingeld/ngac/README.md

 Files:

-- xx.xql file contains Cypher Commands to:
+- ngac.xcl file:  contains Cypher Commands to create indices, nodes , relationships, analytical data and authorization quieries
-1. Create Indices
-2. Load Nodes
-3. Load Relationships
-4. Query Permissions
-5. Produce Node Analytics Report
-6. Degree
-7. Closeness
-8. Betweenness

-- ngac_nodes.csv file contains nodes to be imported
+- ngac_nodes.csv: contains nodes to be imported
-- ngac_relationships file containes relationships to be imported
+- ngac_rels:      containes relationships to be imported
+- datamodel.jpg:  the datamodel
+- data.jpg:       visual overview of the data

-Both files must be placed in the Neo4j import directory
+Both ngac_nodes.csv and ngac_rels.csv must be placed in the Neo4j import directory.

-Labels: IAM Identity Access Management ABAC NGAC Attribute Based Access Control Neo4j Cypher Authorization PDP PAP PIP EPP